owenchu1991/antigravity-zh-cn/README.md

 <h2 id="english-version">🇬🇧 English Version</h2>

 ## 📖 Introduction
-This project provides a persistent Chinese localization patch for **Antigravity**.
+This project provides a persistent Chinese localization patch for **Antigravity 2.0**.
 Because official updates overwrite the core `app.asar` file, conventional patches are easily lost.
 This plugin utilizes a native macOS `LaunchAgent` daemon to monitor the app's directory.
 Whenever an update occurs, the daemon automatically unpacks, injects the translation patch, and restarts the application within seconds, providing a truly "install once, run forever" experience.

 ## 🚀 Installation & Usage